GeminiAgentsToolkit/investor-agent/README.md

 # To Use

-* Create file .env with the following internals
+* Create file .env.prod and .env.dev files with the following variables inside:

 ```
 ALPACA_API_KEY_ID=...